Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ## Testing
+I have tested this game in Google Chrome, Mozilla Firefox, Safari and Microsoft Edge, as well as on my Apple iPhone SE and Huawei tablet(android.)

 ### Bugs
 •	When you click on the icon within the button the Your Choice does not display the user choice of rock, paper or scissors which moves the image and heading below upwards.